Skip to content

 Short description

-By default, Lambda functions run in a Lambda managed VPC that has internet access.
-To access resources in a VPC in your AWS account, add a VPC configuration to the function.
-This configuration restricts the function to resources within the VPC, unless the VPC has internet access.
+To give your Lambda function internet access to resources in a VPC in your AWS account, add a NAT gateway or NAT instance.
+The configuration restricts the function to resources within the VPC, unless the VPC has internet access.

-Note: You can use VPC endpoints to connect to supported AWS services from within an Amazon VPC connection without internet access.
+Note: You can use interface VPC endpoints to connect to supported AWS services from within an Amazon VPC connection without internet access.

 Resolution